SnakeEuler/Heirlooms/README.md

 Legacy: The final Prestige calculation determines the family's ultimate legacy and standing in the world.
 Their story is complete, but their impact on the game world is just beginning.
 # Basic History (Subject to Change)
-FFrom the mists of legend to the bustling cities of the modern era, House [Family Name] has traversed a long and winding path, their history etched into the very fabric of the land they call home.
+From the mists of legend to the bustling cities of the modern era, House [Family Name] has traversed a long and winding path, their history etched into the very fabric of the land they call home.
 Their journey is a testament to human resilience, ingenuity, and the enduring power of the spirit.

 **The Mythic Era: Whispers of the Divine**